ctsuu/CarND-Path-Planning-Project/README.md

 I basicly divided the problem into: road and map related problems, sensor fusion related, decision making, and smooth path.

 ### Highway mapping
 The provided 181 waypoints are not enough to map a smooth trajectory that can stay in the middle of the three lanes all the time.
 They are represent the middle of the double yellow line.
-In this project, we are start using Frenet s,d coordinates system. we need to a good base to transform global coordinates to Frenet or verse vise.
+In this project, we are using Frenet s,d coordinates system.
+Therefore, we need to a good base to transform global coordinates to Frenet or verse vise.
 I decided to make high resolution waypoints using spline tools.
 ```
 vector<double> getHD(vector<double> pts_x, vector<double> pts_y,